-Here’s a helpful “to-do” list for planning your 2014 employee notice, communication, training, and handbook review requirements.
+Here’s a helpful “to-do” list from KMA Human Resources Consulting for planning your 2016 employee notice, reporting, communication, and training requirements.

 - Send out the Health Care Marketplace/Exchange Notice to new hires within 14 days of hire.